 - Settle and Close Out All Accounts.

 Tell your creditors about the dissolution of the partnership as well.
 Before you finalize the dissolution, you will want to make sure that all of your debts are paid.
 Then, close all business bank accounts and distribute all assets according to the partnership agreement.
-Seek legal advice from a business attorney if you don’t have enough funds to pay the partnership debts and liabilities.
+Contact a business attorney for legal advice if you don’t have enough buyout funds to pay the partnership debts and liabilities.
+Having a strong attorney-client relationship may be crucial to the success of your effort, and a good lawyer can give you a better idea of your options.

 Can I force my business partner to buy me out?

-If you’re planning on leaving your business but your partner doesn’t want to buy out your shares in the company, you may be left scratching your head when it comes to your options.
-In legal terms, your business partnership is a single entity, and thus, the situation can become increasingly complicated when one partner wants to sell and the other partner refuses.
+If you’re planning on leaving your business, but your partner doesn’t want to buy out your shares in the company, you may be left scratching your head when it comes to your options.
+In legal terms, your business partnership is a single entity, and thus, the situation can become increasingly complicated when one business partner pushes to sell, and the other person refuses.
 The question of whether or not you can force your partner to buy out your shares falls largely on whatever is outlined in your written partnership agreement.
-Written agreements are usually formed at the inception of the business and discuss the duties of each partner and profit distribution percentages.
-Most partnership agreements have buyout or sellout provisions that specifically outline how the two partners should handle these situations.
+Written agreements are usually formed at the inception of the business and discuss the duties of each partner and profit distribution percentages, which may or may not be the same number.
+Most partnership agreements have buyout or sellout provisions that specifically outline how the two individual partners should handle these situations.
 Usually, these buy/sell provisions will give a partner a choice on whether or not to sell their ownership interest.
 However, in other cases, the document may say that one partner can buy the other out if specific requirements are met.
 Your ability to force your partner to buy you out of the business partnership depends on the partnership agreement.
 Check your agreement to see what needs to happen when one of you wants to leave the business.

 Can a 51 owner fire a 49 owner?